2021_BRITA_woman_drinking_water2560x1160

 Why is Hydration Important?

-Every organ and cell in our bodies require fluid to perform.
+Every organ and cell in our bodies requires fluid to perform.
 This includes maintaining a healthy temperature, detoxifying your body and lubricating your joints.
 If you don’t consume enough liquid and you become dehydrated you lose fluid around your brain tissue.
 This will affect your overall cell function and risk your body shutting down.
-According to Medical News Daily, the human body can only go 3 days without water so it’s vital you stay hydrated.
+According to Medical News Daily, the human body can only go 3 days without water so you must hydrate.

 What Are the Benefits of Drinking Water?